c3lang/c3-web/docs/faq/index.md

 **Q:** Why are there no closures and only non-capturing lambdas?

-**A:** With closures, life-time management of captured variables become important to track.
+**A:** With closures, life-time management of captured variables becomes important to track.
 This can become arbitrarily complex, and without RAII or any other memory management technique it is fairly difficult to make code safe.
 Non-capturing lambdas on the other hand are fairly safe.